pmunts/arm-mcu/mbedos/README.txt

-                        mbed OS 5 Application Framework
+                        Mbed OS 5 Application Framework

-   This is a command line [1]make framework for building [2]mbed OS 5 applications using the [3]mbed CLI (Command Line Interface).
+   This is a command line [1]make framework for building [2]Mbed OS 5 applications using the [3]Mbed OS CLI (Command Line Interface).

-   Normally when you create mbed OS CLI projects, you have to checkout the full mbed OS CLI distribution (603 MB!) into each project directory.
+   Normally when you create Mbed OS CLI projects, you have to checkout the full Mbed OS CLI distribution (603 MB!) into each project directory.
    This seems insane to me, particularly if you are using our own source control system.
-So this framework relies on a single, shared mbed OS CLI distribution installed at /usr/local/lib/mbed-cli.
+So this framework relies on a single, shared Mbed OS CLI distribution installed at /usr/local/lib/mbed-cli.

-   Debian packages (munts-mbed-cli) that install a copy of the mbed OS CLI to /usr/local/lib are available at:
+   Debian packages (munts-mbed-cli) that install a copy of the Mbed OS CLI to /usr/local/lib are available at:

    [4]http://repo.munts.com